obniz/obniz/doc/utils.md

 ```

 ## repeat(callback)
-repeat will call callback function periodically.
+Repeat will call the callback function periodically while it is connected to obniz.
-It stop calling when disconnected from obniz.
+It will stop calling once it is disconnected from obniz.
 ```Javascript
 // Javascript Example
 obniz.ad0.start();